nmohammed1970/Inspect360/replit.md

 **Current Implementation (MVP Complete):**
 - ✅ Complete PostgreSQL database schema with all tables
 - ✅ Storage interface with full CRUD operations
-- ✅ Replit Auth with role-based middleware (Owner, Clerk, Compliance, Tenant)
+- ✅ Custom username/password authentication with Passport.js (migrated from Replit Auth)
 - ✅ Object Storage configured with ACL policies for inspection photos
 - ✅ Backend API routes for all major features
 - ✅ OpenAI Vision API integration for photo analysis and comparisons